The work of the Technical Policy and Oversight Committee, and its techincal committees, is driven by our public benefit

 Making a contribution

 The CIOT includes input from members in its responses to consultations issued by HMRC, HM Treasury and the European Commission.
 There is an opportunity for any member to participate in open consultations - practical experience is particularly helpful when we are preparing technical responses.
 Most of the preparation of responses is done by email.

-If you are interested in contributing further, how about applying to join a CIOT Technical Sub-committee
+If you are interested in contributing further, how about applying to join a CIOT Technical committee

 The Institute has developed close links with HMRC and other parts of the UK Government and the EU.
 As a result, these departments regularly consult the CIOT on proposed changes to the tax system, and its responses are valued for their high professional standard.
 The Institute also reviews the annual Finance Bill in considerable depth and submits comments, which attract Government replies.
 The publication of these exchanges adds to understanding of the legislation.
 This influence is extended to Europe by way of the Institute's representation of the UK on the Confédération Fiscale Européenne.

 To read our public representations and responses see our Public Submissions area.

-To find out who is involved in the CIOT Technical Committee and its sub-committees look at our Who's Who.
+To find out who is involved in the CIOT Technical Policy and Oversight Committee and its technical committees look at our Who's Who.